 At times, emergencies such as power failures, road closings, earthquakes, fires, or severe weather may interfere with Tower's operations.
 In such an event, Tower may order a temporary shutdown of all or part of its operations.
 Tower will determine the appropriateness of paying for such downtime.

 Nonexempt Employees must record their actual time worked for payroll and benefit purposes.
-They do that by recording number of hours worked on a particular work day and indicating they took all rest breaks and uninterrupted meal breaks.
-Nonexempt Employees should also record any departure from work for any non-work-related reason.
+They do that by recording the total number of work hours and non-work hours each day in an electronic time reporting system.

-Exempt Employees are required to record their use of sick, vacation and personal time used.
+Exempt Employees are required to record their non-work hours only.